MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

 ### Use the Visual Studio Installer

-As in previous versions of Visual Studio 2017, you can use the Visual Studio Installer to install an update.
+As in earlier versions of Visual Studio 2017, you can use the Visual Studio Installer to install an update.

 1. Save your work.